allebone/help.omni.af.mil/docs/PEX/StanEval.md

 2. Click Add, Edit or Delete Mission Description.
 3. The Add dialog opens, already associated to the selected Squadron, MDS and CP.
 4. Enter a Name.
 This is the name evaluators will use when selecting a mission description for a worksheet.
 5. Enter the description.
-This is the description evaluators wil add to the worksheet.
+This is the description evaluators will add to the worksheet.
 Once added, the description can be edited for individual evaluation worksheets without affecting the template description.

 _Mission Description Tactics, Techniques and Procedures:_